Tozzi89/FreeMyXe/README.md

 * Allows more homebrew be able to be launched without erroring back to dashboard.
 * Fixes the ring of light / controller syncing bug after using BadUpdate.
-* Allows launching `xell-1f.bin` from the payload folder.
+* Allows launching XeLL if you have `xell-1f.bin` in the BadUpdatePayload folder.
 * Patches USB controller authentication check (a-la "UsbdSecPatch") to let certain compatible controllers and adapters work.
 That's for you, Mario.